ethereum/EIPs/EIPS/eip-FOCIL.md

 ### Block Construction Time

-It is important to ensure there is enough time between the local inclusion list freeze deadline (`t=9s` of `slot N`) and the moment at which the block producer has to broadcast `block B`, so that there is enough time to update `block B`'s execution payload according to the observed IL constraints.
+It is important to ensure there is enough time between the local inclusion list freeze deadline (`t=9s` of `slot N`) and the moment at which the block producer has to broadcast `block B`, so that the proposer has enough time see all available local ILs and update `block B`'s execution payload accordingly.

 ### IL Equivocation

-Since the local inclusion lists from the IL committee are all different and FOCIL does not introduce any single actor with sole responsibility, it seems infeasible to aggregate local inclusion lists while satisfying the aforementioned core properties.
-A malicious IL committee member may equivocate their local inclusion list.

-To mitigate local inclusion list equivocation, FOCIL introduces a new P2P network rule that allows forwarding up to two local inclusion lists per IL committee member.
+To mitigate local inclusion list equivocation, FOCIL introduces a new P2P network rule that allows forwarding up to two local ILs per IL committee member.
 If the block proposer or attesters detect two different local inclusion lists sent by the same IL committee member, they should ignore all local inclusion lists from that member.
 In the worst case, the bandwidth of the local inclusion list gossip subnet can at most double.

 <!--
   All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life cycle of the proposal.
 For example, include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 EIP submissions missing the "Security Considerations" section will be rejected.
 An EIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.